The image shows an exterior view of a modern building with wood paneling and a large glass window, set against a backdrop of trees and a clear sky.

 • Port Phillip EcoCentre

-Port Phillip EcoCentre is a not-for-profit, community-managed environment group located in the corner of the St Kilda Botanical Gardens.
-For 25 years it has provided a base for affiliate groups involved in activities that promote environmental sustainability and community action.
+The Port Phillip EcoCentre is a not-for-profit, community-managed environment group located in the St Kilda Botanical Gardens.
+For 27 years we have provided a base for affiliated groups involved in activities that promote environmental sustainability and community action.
+Our vision is to provide education and inspiration to the wider community.
+Our collective impact since 1999 has transformed the way Melbourne understands wildlife, waterways and wellbeing in the age of climate change.

 Important Details